Wreaths Across America at Fayetteville National Cemetery

 FAYETTEVILLE, Ark.
-(KFTA) — More than 120,000 wreaths were transported to memorials honoring veterans across the country on Saturday, including in Fayetteville.
+(KNWA) — More than 120,000 wreaths were transported to memorials honoring veterans across the country on Saturday, including in Fayetteville.

 Walmart helped contribute to Wreaths Across America and National Wreath Laying Day, helping distribute thousands of wreaths across America and locally to honor fallen soldiers at the Fayetteville National Cemetery.